 The Middle Age

 Divorce or separation is the No1 cause of loneliness in middle-aged people (around 35 to 50).
 Women seem to be more affected than men and that happens mainly because women are initiated early into a system of dependency upon others while men are encouraged to be independent and self-sufficient.
 Of course, that doesn't mean that men do not experience intense loneliness when divorced.
-Surprisingly, 64% of men and 52% of women reported feeling lonely before the final divorce document was signed, and that's something we can see in people who join Divorce Support Groups.
+Surprisingly, 64% of men and 52% of women reported feeling lonely before the final divorce document was signed.

 Even more surprisingly, the presence of children or the number of them did not appear to affect the feelings of loneliness.
 It's the importance of marital gratification that makes middle age such a sensitive period not only for feeling loneliness but also for developing depression.